danielballan/interactive-tutorial-demo/README.md

 - Test notebook execution (of all recipes) in CI on a schedule.
 - Document workflow for local development.
 - Set up devcontainer.
+- Add example with interactive and static matplotlib figures.
+- Add example with additional dependencies.

 ## Goals